-Beaumaris Gaol and Courthouse were transferred freehold to Beaumaris Town Council during 2020/21.
+During the year, the heritage assets Beaumaris Gaol and the Courthouse were transferred freehold to Beaumaris Town.

 A valuation for the Art Collections was obtained during 2017/18 and the resulting value was reflected in the 2017/18 Accounts.
 The valuation was based on a representative sample of the collections.
 The valuation was carried out by Bonhams of London, a firm of international Art Auctioneers and Valuers.